Third Man Pressing interior

 Before getting your order on the floor for production, we'll send you test pressings for final approval.
 Before shipping your test pressings to you, they’ll go through a process of audio quality control by our team.
 By default, we supply customers with 5 test pressings, with additional units available on request (at additional charge).
 Listening to multiple test pressings helps to ensure that the audio is consistent from record to record.

 With 2 step plating, the lacquer is sprayed with a thin coat of silver, and then dipped in a bath of nickel, which adheres to the silver coating to form a stamper.
 A Mother is then made from the initial stamper, and from that mother, additional stampers are made.
-The downside of this process is that one mother can be used to create 10 sets of stampers before it degrades and becomes unusable.
+The downside of this process is that one mother can be used to create approximately 10 sets of stampers before it degrades and becomes unusable.
 Once the Mother becomes unusable, you will need to recut additional lacquers to press additional quantities of the record, which is time consuming and accrues additional cost.
 We only recommend this option to customers on a budget who are looking to press smaller quantities of records (10,000 at the very most).

 With 3 step plating, the lacquer is sprayed and put into the tank, but instead of creating a stamper, a Father plate is made.
 The Father plate is in turn put back into the tank to create a Mother, from which the stampers will then be made.
 This is the ideal plating process as it can be used to press larger quantities and you can make up to 10 Mothers from 1 Father without the need to recut lacquers.
 With 3 Step plating, you can press up to 100,000 records before needing to recut lacquers and have new plates made.